tgvaughan/BDMM-Prime/README.md

 The BDMM-Prime project is a fork of the original
 [BDMM project](https://github.com/denisekuehnert/bdmm).
-The intention is to maintain exactly the same the functionaility of the original package, while improving its flexibility and ease of use.
-To this end, the fork employs an exact stochastic mapping algorithm rather than MCMC in order to sample state changes along tree lineages.
+The intention is to maintain exactly the same the functionality of the original package, while improving its flexibility and ease of use.
+It incorporates the following enhancements:
+- an improved BEAUti interface that allows a much more diverse range of analyses to be configured,
+- automatic fall-back to analytical solutions for unstructured (single type) analyses,
+- use of stochastic mapping for sampling ancestral states,
+- a particle filtering algorithm allowing joint sampling of population trajectories,
+- a heavily refactored code base intended to make the package easier to extend and maintain.

 As a result of the many changes that were required in making this transition, BDMM-Prime is completely incompatible with BDMM itself.
 Thus the original